Jan van der Venne: General

-Only a few signed paintings by van der Venne are recorded.
+Only a few signed paintings by van der Venne are documented.
 His oeuvre has been reconstituted based on signed or documented works which show his very individual style, subjects, use of light and brilliancy.
 His works are typically small-scale oil-on-panel compositions.

 Van der Venne specialised in caricatures of so-called 'low-life' subjects, such as card-players, tooth-pullers and musicians, and in expressive religious scenes.
 His paintings demonstrate harsh caricatures in a stronger light than Adriaen Brouwer.

 Influences

 Various historians have attempted to explain the origins of his style.
 They have identified a range of influences on the artist's work.
 His themes and style are reminiscent of his contemporary Flemish painter Adriaen Brouwer.
 His preference for brownish tonalities and themes are similar to those of Dutch painters such as Adriaen van Ostade, Benjamin Cuyp and Andries Both.
 His nervous style shows possibly the influence of David Teniers the Elder.
-Some historians 3even conjecture he may have studied under Teniers.
-Lucas van Leyden's engravings as well Adam Elsheimer's treatment of the effects of light and shade are also cited as possible influences.
-Some of his works have formerly been attributed to the style of Rembrandt.
+Some historians have conjectured he may have studied under Teniers.
+Lucas van Leyden's engravings as well Adam Elsheimer's treatment of the effects of light and shade have been proposed as additional influences.
+Some of his works were formerly attributed to 'style of Rembrandt'.